aws-samples/aws-serverless-workshop-innovator-island/2-realtime/README.md

 ![Module 2 - SNS completed](../images/2-realtime-lambda3.png)

-6. Back in the Cloud9 browser tab, in the left directory panel navigate navigate to `theme-park-backend\2-realtime\app.js`.
+6. Back in the Cloud9 browser tab, in the left directory panel navigate to `theme-park-backend\2-realtime\app.js`.
 Double click to open the file and copy the contents onto the clipboard.

 7. Go back to the browser tab with the Lambda console.
 In the *Function Code* card, click on the `index.js` file paste the file contents in the clipboard into the `index.js` file, overwriting the existing content.